Drazape/CutClut/README.md

 # Work in progress
 CutClut still doesn't cover most websites.
 You can [create a *site request* issue](https://github.com/DestroyerBDT/CutClut/issues/new?assignees=&labels=Site+request&projects=&template=site-request.md&title=) to request more websites.
- Websites with front-ends that remove all the clutter won't be accepted but you can request the front-end websites
+ Websites with front-ends that remove all the clutter won't be accepted but you can request the front-end websites.

 ## Usage
 ### Automatic (*[U-block origin](https://ublockorigin.com)*)